Data Protection for the LINC Programme – Overview

 - To evaluate the LINC Programme and its impact including by circulating voluntary surveys and invitations to take part in research.

 - To identify you and allow you to access certain resources (e.g. Moodle, Office365, library)

-- To comply with reporting requirements, including reporting to the Higher Education Authority (HEA), Department of Children and Youth Affairs (DCYA) and Pobal.
+- To comply with reporting requirements, including reporting to the Higher Education Authority (HEA), Department of Children, Equality, Disability, Integration and Youth (DCEIDY), and Pobal.